jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 Penalize the `PitchSpellingNode` objects that are found in poorest-rated `PitchSpellingEdge` objects.

 #### 5. `return`
-Return the the set composed of the spelling of the highest ranked `PitchSpellingNode` for each `Pitch`.
+Return the the set composed of the spellings of the highest ranked `PitchSpellingNode` for each `Pitch`.

 ---